nealmcb/audit_cvrs/README.md

 The user interface is a web application based on a local Django server and can support multiple users simultaneously.

+# Goals
+It is important to emphasize that the output of the audit should be a report providing evidence about the election outcome, as explained in the paper [Evidence-Based Elections Stark and Wagner](http://www.stat.berkeley.edu/~stark/Preprints/evidenceVote12.pdf).
+An example of this sort of report is provided in the documentation.
+This audit support software is only used for convenience, using publicly verifiable inputs in a transparent way and producing publicly verifiable results.
+It thus does not present any new issues of [Software Independence (Rivest and Wack)](http://people.csail.mit.edu/rivest/RivestWack-OnTheNotionOfSoftwareIndependenceInVotingSystems.pdf)

+The eventual goals of this software are:

+ * Load all the voting system CVR or batch count data in automatically
+ * Help figure out what contests to audit
+ * Calculate and print audit workload information, configuration, plan etc.
+ * Publish the data to be audited on the web, publish a commitment (hash) in various blockchains etc.
+ * Prompt for the generation of random input, i.e. rolling of the dice
+ * Perform the ballot selections in a standardized way based on that random input and the CVRs
+ * Print out a tally sheet to give to the people who will retrieve the boxes and pull the ballots
+ * Include useful information to find the ballot in the box.
+E.g. tell them which end of the stack of ballots to start counting from, how many to count when starting from that end, etc.
+ * Provide entry form for manual CVR, customized to the expected ballot style (in the order found on the ballot) for entry of the auditors own vote interpretations into the database
+ * Compare that manual CVR with the original system CVR and record discrepancies
+ * Lead auditors thru a good procedure for discrepancies, e.g. did they find the right ballot (perhaps check ballot style up-front?), can you help them find it, etc.
+ * Track the progress of the audit in reducing risk, how many ballots remain according to the plan, time estimates
+ * Produce a nice audit report at the end, including the plan, results, calculated risk levels, an audit log with timestamps for each iteration of each step above, timing summary information, etc

 # Installation

 Tested on Ubuntu Trusty 14.04 with Django 1.6.1